 Another year, another Rhode Island Comic Con, the convention which wraps up all of my conventions for the year.
 This year, it was much less of a hectic travel for me (though I did drive about 3hrs from Albany to the Rhode Island on Thursday evening) compared to last year.
 Having attended RICC consistently since 2013 (the con’s 2nd year in existence), I have seen changes made for better and for worse.

 I have made myself more available as a speaker at conventions this year.
 I realized last year that I know enough to talk authoritatively about Firefly and other aspects of geekdom, so I figured it couldn’t hurt to apply for a panel.
 I loved presenting and I want to keep hosting panels forever.
 At RICC, I debuted a new panel I am really proud of: ‘What Not To Ask at a Celebrity Q&A.’ This panel needs some refinement (but so did my Firefly panel when I first did that back at Chicago Comic Con 2016), but I hope to bring it to more cons in 2017.
 I also ran ‘The Expanding Firefly ‘Verse’ with Laurel of FuckYeahFirefly.com who happens to be one of my best friends.
-With the help of her girlfriend Marg, we streamed the event on Facebook live and it’ll be up for viewing for at least a month on my facebook page.
+We streamed the event on Facebook live and it’s on my facebook page.

 Though our Firefly panel went really well, we did struggle because we weren’t give a projector.
 My panels always feature slideshows for visual aid (especially in the Firefly panel, since it’s much easier to show pictures of Firefly merch rather than bringing all the merch with me– I would have been really out of luck if this weren’t a local convention!)
 AND help those who are hard of hearing or visual learners instead of auditory learners.
 Plus, I include links to everything to help folks find the merch I promote, which are basically impossible to see without a larger projection than just my laptop screen.
 Prior to RICC, I had only presented at Wizard World conventions but, for all of the conventions I have submitted to, I am guaranteed a projector for my A/V needs.
 I hope in the future, RICC can make that happen for panelists or clarify that audio-visual tools are limited so panelists like me can make other plans.